All Episodes

 Always having more fun than a human being should be allowed to have your guiding light and living legend, all in one remarkable media presentation.

-Now, I don't want there to be any confusion out there in my analysis of this health care plan that's dead on arrival.
+Now, I don't want there to be any confusion out there in my analysis of this healthcare plan that's dead on arrival.

 I know there are tax increases in it.

-When I played this cruel trick on you.
+I told you this yesterday when I played this cruel trick on you.

-There, yes, there are tax increases in it.
+Yes, there are tax increases in it.

-Now, not everybody's gonna do it.
+Now, not everybody's going to do it.

-The any amount of health care benefit they get from their employer over $15,000 will be taxed.
+Any amount of health care benefit they get from their employer over $15,000 will be taxed.

 I don't know at what rate, but it'll be taxed.

-You know government never does with less.
+You know, government never does with less.

-Uh they uh would never hear about government willing to do with less.
+They would never hear about government willing to do with less.

-But the tax increase or the new tax on people at stay in their employer-paid health plans is designed as an incentive to get you to go out and leave that plan and buy your own.
+But the tax increase or the new tax on people that stay in their employer-paid health plans is designed as an incentive to get you to go out and leave that plan and buy your own.

 You may object to my use of the word free, but what is a benefit?

-To dad on.
+To dad on a Benny.

 Benefit.

-How many of you pay for benefits do you think in your own mind?
+How many of you pay for benefits, do you think, in your own mind?

 I'm just talking about attitudes here.